-The top ad-supported OTT platforms include:
+The top ad-supported OTT platforms by users

 Bigger Players Change the Landscape of OTT Advertising

 Though Hulu, Roku, and Amazon dominate the programmatic OTT ad scene, larger players are coming up strong in ad-supported OTT—even if they are late to the game.
-This will change how advertisers approach programmatic vs upfront purchases.
+This will change how advertisers approach programmatic vs. upfront purchases.

 Currently, advertisers are happy with the granular measurement of performance attribution, sharing anonymized device IDs with brands and impression-level information such as region or time of day.
 However, brands and publishers are negotiating what ad impressions are worth, how secure upfront placements are, and other questions about this new form of advertising.